MohammedRiazKhan/ListMate/README.md

 ## Features

-- 📋 Create and manage lists or notes seamlessly
+- 📋 Create and manage lists seamlessly
 - 💾 Offline functionality with on-device storage
 - 🎨 Modern and responsive design
 - ✅ Simple, clean, and minimalistic interface